 Dr. Ting is a board-certified Primary Care Sports Medicine physician who

-specializes in the treatment of sports injuries, overuse or trauma-related
+specializes in the treatment of sports injuries, overuse injuries and

-orthopedic injuries and conditions.
-Dr. Ting will customize his non-operative
+trauma-related orthopedic injuries and conditions.
+Dr. Ting will customize

-treatment plan to each individual case and not only help to alleviate
+a non-operative treatment plan for each individual to not only help to